jclgoodwin/bustimes.org/README.md

 vehicles | tracking buses' locations and showing them on a map, and pointless details about vehicles' colours and features vosa     | the Great Britain Traffic Commissioners' bus service registration data.
 VOSA is the name of a defunct UK government agency.

-This documentation is incomplete and out of date.
-And that's OK (?) because I don't expect anyone to need to follow it.
-I will try to document some things for my own reference.
+I try to document things for "future me", but invariably this documentation will be incomplete and out of date in parts.

+## License note

+Some of the test data in this repository is public sector information licensed under the [Open Government Licence v3.0](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).

+This repository also contains some font files which are copyrighted and not covered by the main [licence](LICENSE).

 ## Installing

 ### Using Docker

-...
+I don't know.
+These days, I only use Docker for running the production site (see below).

 ### Using local install